Victorb98/-Advanced-Threat-Hunting-with-Sysmon-PowerShell-Part-2/README.md

 **🙌 Credits / Acknowledgements**

-Massive thanks to TryHackMe for the investigation scenarios and Sysinternals for Sysmon — a defender’s best friend when it comes to visibility and telemetry.
+Massive thanks to TryHackMe for the investigation scenarios and Sysinternals for Sysmon, a defender’s best friend when it comes to visibility and telemetry.

 This project showcases real-world endpoint forensics and how detailed event logs can expose stealthy attacker behaviour.
 Part 2 highlights the bridge between registry persistence, PowerShell abuse, and C2 activity tracking.